hyperplan-io/ml-backend-docs/pages/about.md

 # About

-Hyperplan Backend is an open source projected designed for small and medium machine learning teams.
+Hyperplan Backend is an open source project designed for small and medium machine learning teams.

 ## Support